-Today, we are standing on the precipice of another seismic shift.
-In a world where energy efficiency and distributed resources have taken a measurable toll on traditional business, utility executives are wrestling with how they can meet expected revenue growth requirements.
-This issue is complex and must be addressed on multiple fronts if electric utilities want to be relevant and lead the industry through this change.
-Utilities must simultaneously work to pivot internally and externally across four dimensions in order to survive the accelerating needs of society relative to energy management.
+Today, we are standing on the precipice of a seismic shift.
+As we continue to become more efficient in our energy consumption, and as distributed resources start to play a greater role in our energy ecosystem, utility executives are faced with the challenge of how to meet expected revenue growth requirements within a traditional business model.
+It is a complex challenge and must be addressed on multiple fronts in order for electric utilities to take advantage of new opportunities and lead the industry through this change.
+Utilities must simultaneously work to pivot internally and externally across three dimensions to align with the accelerating needs of society.
 These three dimensions are:

-- Adapting to new business models (current article)
+- Adapting to new business models (Part 1: current article)

 Finding the Lost Utility Value Proposition